Something went wrong.

 The Canal Saint-Martin was built by Napoleon I (as depicted in the 2023 Ridley Scott film) and opened in 1822.
 It connects the Canal de l’Ourcq with the river Seine.
 Much of the canal is underground, but in the 10th and 11th arrondissement it opens to the Parisian sky.

-My neighbourhood of Canal Sant-Martin roughly stretches east from the Place de la République, the meeting point for Parisian demonstrators, up the left bank of the canal to Villemin–Mahsa Jina Amini Gardens.
+For me, the neighbourhood of Canal Sant-Martin stretches east from the Place de la République, the meeting point for Parisian demonstrators, up the left bank of the canal to the Villemin–Mahsa Jina Amini Garden.
 Then, crossing the canal, down and along the right bank, and east to reach half way up the hill to the neighbourhood of Belleville.

 Early June is only open in the evenings, but there are plenty of other places to eat, drink, and other things to do during the day.
-Not least to let yourself be free, and climb up one of the arched iron bridges that cross the canal, and pause at the top to look out across the water.
+Not least to let yourself be free, and to climb up the steps of one of the arched iron bridges that cross the canal, and pause at the top to look out across the water.

-Here are some of my other favourite places, and my experiences in the neighbourhood of Canal Saint-Martin – as travel is about taking the ups with the downs, the moments of awe with the moments of ‘we need to do a check in as to what we don’t like here’:
+Here are some of my other favourite places, and my experiences in the neighbourhood of Canal Saint-Martin.
+For travel is about taking the ups with the downs, the moments of awe with the moments of ‘we need to do a check in as to what we don’t like here’:

 For pastries & coffee